Rajmalpankaj786/DSA_in_Java_Practice_QuestionSet/README.md

    c.
 Missing Element In an Array<br>
    d.
 Move Zero To end an Array<br>
    e.
 Resize an Array<br>
    f.
 Move Zero To end using List<br>
+   g.
+Merge interval using 2d arrays<br>

 2. string:<br>
     1. Palindrome